Skip to content

 Handling missing data

-From EQ5D-5L to Utilities
+From EQ-5D-5L to utilities

 Within-trial cost-effectiveness analysis

-The cost-effectiveness analysis will compute the intervention Incremental Cost effectiveness Ratio (ICER) and compare it with appropriate cost-effectiveness thresholds.
-The utility values will be described using beta-based regression models to account for the multimodality and limited acceptable range of values37.
-The costs will be modelled using GLM models, to account for the characteristic skewness of cost data, as suggested in Mihaylova et al.38.
-In order to account for potential correlation between costs and effectiveness, the ICER will be estimated by bootstrap techniques, which will also be used for the corresponding 95% Confidence Intervals (CI)39,40.
+The cost-effectiveness analysis will estimate Incremental Cost effectiveness Ratio (ICER) and compare it with recommended cost-effectiveness thresholds.38 Utility values will be described using beta-based regression models to manage the multimodality and limited acceptable range of values.39 Costs will be modelled using Generalized Linear Models (GLM), to handle the characteristic skewness of cost data, as suggested in Mihaylova et al.40 To account for the correlation between costs and effectiveness, the incremental costs and effectiveness will be estimated by bootstrap techniques, which will also be used to estimate the relevant confidence intervals.41,42 Analyses will be conducted on the statistical software R.

-In short, the rapid VoI evaluation revolves around describing the intervention(s) net benefit(s) without specifying a full economic model, but only comparing the relative effectiveness of the intervention and its costs.
-Then, the uncertainty in relative effect and baseline event rates are described by suitable statistical distributions, constructed either by referring to the literature or by expert elicitation.
-Afterwards, a large number of individual values (i.e., realisations) are sampled from said distribution to estimate the health benefit distributions.
-Analysing the curves enables to estimate the consequences of uncertainty for the intervention.
-Following the procedures described in Glynn31, we present in Table 1 the minimum evidence required to perform a rapid VoI analysis.
+In brief, the RVoI evaluation revolves around describing the intervention’s net benefit without specifying a full economic model, instead comparing only the relative effectiveness of the intervention and its costs.
+Then, the uncertainty in relative effect and baseline event rates are described by suitable statistical distributions, constructed either from to the literature or by expert elicitation.
+Afterwards, a large number of individual values (realisations) are sampled from said distribution to estimate the health benefit distributions.
+The analysis of the curves enables the estimation of the consequences of uncertainty for the intervention.
+Following the procedures described in Glynn,33 we present in Table 1 the minimum evidence required to perform a RVoI analysis.

 Primary outcome measureTreatment adherence* rate at 3 months.